cgwire/kitsu/docs/permissions/README.md

 * They have same permission as the supervisor.
 * And they can add a task column but can also delete one.
-* They are allowed to create custom columns.
+* They are allowed to create custom metadata columns.

 ## Client